mbeddr/mps-logical-view-checks/README.md

-# mps-logical-view-checks
+# Logical View Checks

-An MPS language to add support for adding info, warning and error messages to the logical view
+An MPS language to add support for adding info, warning and error messages to the logical view.